urbit/urbit.org-reloaded/content/events/2024-06-17-Lake-Summit.md

   {% /grid %}

-The deadline for availing of the discounted rate, at both hotels, is **May 17.**
+The deadline for obtaining the discounted rate at both hotels is **May 17th.**

 _*scroll down, enter your dates, and press **Search** — discount code is already applied_

 ## Travel

 You will need to organise your own travel between Lake Lanier and Atlanta airport (an Uber should cost around $120).
-You will also need to arrange for travel between your accommodation and the venue each day.
+You will also need to arrange for travel between your accommodations and the venue each day.
 We recommend using Uber or a rental car.
 There is ample parking space at the venue.

 ## Hope to see you there!

-_Any questions, reach out to summit@urbit.org_
+_Any questions?
+Reach out to summit@urbit.org_